Budget Touchscreen Liners That Actually Work

 Pros

-- ✓ Moisture-wicking fabric prevents sweat buildup
+- ✓ Moisture-wicking fabric prevents clammy hands during activity

 Cons